peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
 The title of this error type is "OAuth Error".
 The `detail` member of the document MAY include the description of the particular OAuth error code that caused the error.
-This error type has an extension member named `error_code`.
+The problem document for this error type SHOULD include an extension member named `error_code`.
 The `error_code` member SHOULD be set to the OAuth error code, taken from the IANA "OAuth Extensions Error Registry" {{IANA-OAUTH}}.

 # Security Considerations